 Planting a bit deeper will help to make it stronger and more able to support the weight of the broccoli head when it comes in.

 Now that you’ve found the ideal spot for planting and your broccoli is in the ground, how do you care for it?

 It’s important to know how often to water.
 Much depends on your area and how dry it is.
 You should water the broccoli often since they grow best in moist soil.

-Water your plants around one to 1.5 inches per week and ensure to water the plants around their base.
+They need one to 1.5 inches of water per week and ensure to water the plants around their base.

 That is especially important when the broccoli heads are developing since if the heads get wet, they can rot.

 You can help keep the soil moist and cool by covering the area below the plants with untreated grass clippings or organic mulch.